Wouter1/EMU-driver/README.md

 Installation
 ========
-1. Turn off the EMU device
-2. Run the kextInstall script
-3. Use the control panel to set the EMU speed to 96 kHz
+1. Use your original control panel to set the EMU speed to 96 kHz
+2. Turn off the EMU device
+3.Download (click on "Download ZIP") and unzip the driver
+4. Run the kextInstall script
-4. enter your admin password at the prompt
+5. enter your admin password at the prompt

 or

-1. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
-2. reboot
-3. Use the control panel to set the EMU speed to 96 kHz
+1. Use your original control panel to set the EMU speed to 96 kHz
+2. manually copy EMUUSBAudio.kext into  /System/Library/Extensions/
+3. reboot

 Usage
 ======